AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

-We mention spatial resampling because it is sometimes a showstopper for people doing neuroimaging.
-Plus, one of our datasets (ADHD) needed this resampling for the script to run in decent time.
-Resampling being a non-trivial operation, we believed that providing the code could really help.
+We briefly mention spatial resampling because it is sometimes a showstopper for people doing neuroimaging, however we have made this reference very light.
 Temporal resampling is not mentioned because it should be used carefully: the method used to compress time series can have an impact on the model used afterward to analyze data.
 This is beyond the scope of this manuscript.

 Other comments: Searchlight balls
 ---------------------------------